learntheropes/btcpay-booking/README.md

 ## Status
 The development of this project is currently paused, waiting for Peach Bitcoin to implement buy offers to resume the development.
 - [x] Btcpay server api integration.
-Ready.
+Done.
 - [x] Bitcoin checkout.
 On-chain and Lighning Network.
-Ready.
+Done.
 - [x] Optional USDt checkout if configured on btcpay server.
-Ready
+Done
+- [x] Calendar integration.
+Google calendar done.
+Looking for privacy oriented calendar to add as alternative.
 - Fiat integration with Peach Bitcoin api.
 Under current development
 - [ ] Fiat integration with Robosat.
 To be considered if feasible
 - [ ] Fiat integration with Mostro.
 To be considered if feasible
 - [ ] Fiat integration with hodl Hodl.
 To be considered if feasible
 - [ ] Merchant control panel.
 Planned.
-- [ ] Calendar integration.
-Planned, with google calendar or better with a privacy focused calendar app that provides api.

 ## Features
 - Self custodial solution with btcpay server integration.